Essex Class, U.S. Fleet Carriers

 By 1945, the light AA armament consisted of up to 18x4 40mm guns and 60 20mm guns.
 The aircraft complement had been increased to 102 and both catapults had been replaced by HIVB deck catapults.
 The FD fire control radar was upgraded to Mark 12 and supplemented by Mark 22 height finding radar.

-The design emphasized offensive fighting power rather than passive defense.
-The ships' own aircraft were considered its most important protection, followed by its ample antiaircraft defenses.
 The armor protection was designed against 6" shells only and did not include the hangar deck.
 This permitted a large air group and an open hangar design that allowed aircraft to warm up their engines on the hangar deck.
 However, the unprotected hangar proved vulnerable to bomb damage and kamikaze attack, particularly when armed and fueled aircraft were present.
 Though none of these ships were sunk during the war, Franklin and Bunker Hill took horrible damage from fires and secondary explosions after being hit in their hangar decks.
 Their survival was a tribute both to the design of the ships and the quality of American damage control procedures and training.

-Their machinery was very robust, as shown by the experience of Franklin, which had her boilers flooded with cold seawater but immediately restored power without serious damage to her propulsion plant.
+The machinery was very robust, as shown by the experience of Franklin, which had her boilers flooded with cold seawater but immediately restored power without serious damage to her propulsion plant.
 The machinery was divided among four boiler rooms and two engine rooms, the aft engine room driving the inner shafts and the forward engine room driving the outer shafts.
-Each boiler room had two Babcock and Wilson boilers operating at 565 psi (3820 kPa) at 850 degrees Fahrenheit (450 degrees Centigrade) employing both preheat and superheat features.
+Each boiler room had two Babcock and Wilcox boilers operating at 565 psi (3820 kPa) at 850 degrees Fahrenheit (450 degrees Centigrade) employing both preheat and superheat features.
 The Westinghouse turbines consisted of paired low-pressure and high-pressure turbines driving a double-reduction gearbox.
 An astern turbine was fitted to the rear of each low pressure turbine and a cruising turbine to the front of each high pressure turbine.
 The cruising turbine was used for efficiency at low power and was bypassed (the steam being fed directly to the high-pressure turbine) when higher power was needed.

 Electrical power was supplied by four 1250 kW turbo-generators tied to the main boilers.
-Emergency power was suplied by two 250 kW diesel generators in the machine spaces and three 60 kW generators on the hangar deck.
+Emergency power was supplied by two 250 kW diesel generators in the machine spaces and three 60 kW generators on the hangar deck.
 Nine separate fire pumps were provided, which were also used for washing the deck and could be used for pumping out flooded compartments.

 The antiaircraft battery of twelve 5”/38 antiaircraft guns, supplied with VT (proximity fuse) shells, was a terror to attacking aircraft.
 It was supplemented by light antiaircraft which, by the time the war ended, consisted of up to 72 40mm guns and 60 20mm guns.
 Eight of the 5" guns were mounted in twin turrets fore and aft of the island, where they had excellent fire arcs.
 However, their blast was capable of damaging aircraft on the flight deck, a problem that was corrected in the Midway class by having all its heavy antiaircraft guns mounted on sponsons at the level of the hangar deck.